-The City Observatory on Calton Hill was the main centre for astronomers until 1896 when it was decided to move to Blackford, due to light pollution in the city centre spoiling the view of the night sky.
+The City Observatory on Calton Hill was the main centre for the Edinburgh Astronomical Institution and subsequently Astronomer Royal until 1896 when it was decided to move to Blackford, due to light pollution in the city centre spoiling the view of the night sky.

-The site and buildings re-opened in 2018 after extensive redevelopment and is home to art gallery Collective.
+The City Observatory site and buildings re-opened in 2018 after extensive redevelopment and is home to art gallery Collective.
+Prior to this the buildings were falling into disrepair and had become vandalised.
+Several domes (Crawford Dome, Cox Dome, and Tweedie Dome) had to be removed.

-Professor Thomas Henderson was appointed in 1834 as the first Astronomer Royal to work in the building.
-He is credited with discovering how to measure parallax and the distance to a star while in his previous job in South Africa.
+In 1834, Professor Thomas Henderson was appointed as the first Astronomer Royal to work in the building.
+He is credited with discovering how to measure parallax and the distance to a star (alpha Centauri) while in his previous job in South Africa.

-The green dome was an add-on in 1895 designed to house the Buckingham telescope as its 22-inch lens was too big for Playfair's observatory.
+The large green dome, the City Dome, was an add-on in 1895 designed to house the Buckingham telescope as its 22-inch lens was too big for Playfair's observatory.

 As well as regular exhibitions by Collective, The Lookout restaurant has fantastic views out across the city.